-The ASA is delighted to make the text of its annual Firth lectures available online.
-Use the buttons below to read the lecure abstracts and to download fulltext PDFs.
+The ASA is delighted to make its annual Firth lectures available online.
+Use the buttons below to read the lecture abstracts, watch the video recordings and download fulltext PDFs.

-2017: James Scott Against the grain: a deep history of the earliest agrarian states
+2017: James Scott (Yale University) - Against the grain: a deep history of the earliest agrarian states

 Abstract: The first evidence of domesticated grains appears at least four millennia before anything like agrarian societies based on cultivation appear and even longer before the first identifiable states pop into view on the southern Mesopotamian alluvium.
 These two facts challenge the implicit standard narrative of plant domestication being the spark that sets Homo sapiens on the beneficent and royal road to sedentary civilization.
 This account of the earliest states explores the advantages of mobile forms of subsistence, the unforeseeable epidemic diseases arising from the crowding of plants, animals, and grain, and the reasons why all early states were based on millets and cereal grains as a basic subsistence and tax crop.
 Why have rice, wheat, barley, maize and millet dominated state-formation virtually everywhere?
 Why, in other words, have there been no cassava, potato, yam, lentil, chickpea or banana states (banana republics don’t count!)?
 It contends that high mortality and flight led to “wars of capture” and unfree labor in the early states and to fragile polities liable to frequent collapse.
 The process leading to the first agrarian states may be seen as an accumulation of domestications: of fire, of plants, of livestock, of state subjects, and, finally, of women in the patriarchal family.
 Each domestication must be seen as gaining control over the reproduction of the life form in question.

 2016: Laura Bear (London School of Economics) - Time as Technique